kurko/blog/obsidian/essay/_posts/2023-08-12-the-space-between-yes-and-no.md

 ---
 share: true
 layout: post
-title: "The Space Between Yes and No"
+title: The Space Between Yes and No
-date: "2023-08-12 16:00:00 -0300"
+date: 2023-08-12 16:00:00 -0300
-filename: "essay/_posts/2023-08-12-the-space-between-yes-and-no"
+filename: essay/_posts/2023-08-12-the-space-between-yes-and-no
-tags: [thinking]
+tags:
+  - thinking
-excerpt: "Questions shape our perception.
-Good ones explore the often overlooked realm of uncertainty, challenging us to think beyond binary choices and embracing the complex nuances shaping our world."
+excerpt: Questions shape our perception.
+Good ones explore the often overlooked realm of uncertainty, challenging us to think beyond binary choices and embracing the complex nuances shaping our world.
 ---

 We humans tend to perceive the world as a series of yes/no answers.
 Limited questions nurture limiting beliefs.
 Our questions yield black and white answers.